Alice Dunbar Nelson: Personal life

 In 1910, she married Henry A. Callis, a prominent physician and professor at Howard University, but this marriage ended in divorce.

-In 1916 she married the poet and civil rights activist Robert J. Nelson.
+In 1916, she married the poet and civil rights activist Robert J. Nelson of Harrisburg, Pennsylvania.
 She worked with him to publish the play Masterpieces of Negro Experience (1914), which was only shown once at Howard High School in Wilmington.
 She joined him in becoming active in local and regional politics.
 They stayed together for the rest of their lives.

-During this time she also had intimate relationships with women, including Howard High School principal Edwina Kruse and the activist Fay Jackson Robinson.
 In 1930, Nelson traveled throughout the country lecturing, covering thousands of miles and presenting at thirty-seven educational institutions.
-Nelson also spoke at YWCAs, YMCAs, and churches.
+Nelson also spoke at YWCAs, YMCAs, and churches, and frequently at Wesley Union African Methodist Episcopal Zion Church in Harrisburg.
 Her achievements were documented by Friends Service Committee Newsletter.

 Early activism

-At a young age, Alice Dunbar Nelson became interested in activities that would empower Black women.
+Her early activism focused on empowering Black women through education, journalism, and civic engagement.
 In 1894, she became a charter member of the Phillis Wheatley Club in New Orleans, contributing her writing skills.
-To expand their horizons, the Wheatley Club collaborated with the Woman's Era Club.
 She worked with the Woman's Era Club's monthly newspaper, The Woman's Era.
-Targeting refined and educated women, it was the first newspaper for and created by African-American women.
+Targeting refined and educated women, it was the first newspaper for and by African American women.
 Alice's work with the paper marked the beginning of her career as a journalist and an activist.